Samsung Gear 2

-The Samsung Gear 2 and Samsung Gear 2 Neo are smartwatches produced by Samsung Electronics.
-Unveiled on February 22, 2014 at Mobile World Congress, the Gear 2 line is a successor to the Samsung Galaxy Gear.
+The Samsung Gear 2 and Samsung Gear 2 Neo are smartwatches manufactured, developed and produced by Samsung Electronics.
+They were announced on February 24, 2014 at the Samsung Unpacked for the Mobile World Congress alongside the Galaxy S5 and the Gear Fit, and released on April 11, 2014.
+The Gear 2 line is a successor to the Samsung Galaxy Gear.

 In comparison to the Galaxy Gear, the most significant change made to the Gear 2 line was the replacement of Android with the Samsung-developed Tizen operating system, promising improved functionality (such as Samsung's S Health software and an integrated music player) and battery life.
 The design of the device itself was also refreshed with the move of its camera from the watchband to the watch itself (allowing users to replace their own bands), along with the addition of an infrared blaster and optical heart rate sensor.

 Its successor, the Samsung Gear S, was released on November 7, 2014.

 Specifications

 Hardware

 The Gear 2 retains a similar hardware design to the original Galaxy Gear, although a Home button has been added below the screen, and the device's 2-megapixel camera was moved from the strap to the top of the watch itself, alongside a newly added infrared blaster.
 This particular design change allows the strap to be user-replaceable.
-Two models of the Gear 2 were released, the Gear 2 and Gear 2 Neo; the Gear 2 has a steel exterior and includes a camera, while the Gear 2 Neo is made from plastic and excludes the camera.
+Two models of the Gear 2 were released, the Gear 2 and Gear 2 Neo; the vanilla model has a steel exterior and includes a camera, while its Neo variant is made from plastic and excludes the camera.
 They are otherwise identical.

 The device's processor was upgraded to a 1.0 GHz dual-core Exynos 3250 system-on-chip.
 As with the Galaxy Gear, the Gear 2 has a 1.63-inch, 320 pixel-wide square-shaped Super AMOLED touchscreen, 512 MB of RAM, and 4 GB of internal storage.
 An optical heart rate monitor is located on the bottom of the device.
 Despite having a smaller, 300 mAh battery, the Gear 2 has increased battery life over its predecessor, with Samsung rating it for 2–3 days of normal use.
 As with the previous model, the device itself does not contain a charging port and must be placed inside a special Micro USB-equipped charging case.